raleel/cfi-srd-pt/0008_Combat.md

 Firing into the swirling ebb and flow of a melee can be a risky business, thus there is always a risk of accidentally striking someone other than the original target being aimed at.
 When firing at a specific target at the edge of a crowd or melee, the attack suffers a Difficulty Grade of Hard.
 If trying to fire through it should be raised to Formidable.
 Aiming is still permitted to help mitigate the danger.

 A sharpshooter who passes his attack roll despite the difficulty penalty has aimed true and will hit his intended target.
-If, however, the sharpshooter Fails the roll, but would have succeeded if not for the 'firing into a crowd' penalty, then an adjacent victim is struck instead (who is free to Evade or Parry as normal).
+If, however, the sharpshooter Fails the roll, but would have succeeded if not for the 'firing into a crowd' penalty, then an adjacent victim is struck instead (who is free to Evasão or Parry as normal).

 If more than one target is in the line of fire, the Games Master should determine the victim randomly.
 Any Special Effects won as part of the attack only apply to the original target, not any accidentally struck bystander.